petrosDemetrakopoulos/RNN-Beatles-lyrics-generator/README.md

 map(str.strip, corpus_words) # trim words
 ```

-Now, it is time to find the unique words (aka vocabulary) from which our dataset is composed from.
+Now, it is time to find the unique words (aka vocabulary) from which our dataset is composed of.
 ```python
 vocab = sorted(set(corpus_words))
 ```